dgustave-devops/monolithic-deployment/README.md

 ![aws-ec2-instance-publicip](https://github.com/user-attachments/assets/77204e88-1925-4049-8f33-4b7b7bde1cb3)

+Please ensure the permissions on your private key is secure else there may be issue with remotely accessing the instance.

 1. Remotely log into the instance via ssh using the previously downloaded key pair.
    ```bash
    ssh -i <private key location> username@serverIP